-The Ear, Nose and Throat Clinic at Children’s Hospital of Wisconsin has expanded, and I couldn’t be more thrilled to be a part of the team.
+The Ear, Nose and Throat Program at Children’s Hospital of Wisconsin has expanded, and I couldn’t be more thrilled to be a part of the team.

 Having worked at Children’s Hospital in several roles for the last 12 years, I’m not sure I consider myself new.
 But joining the ENT team at Children’s Hospital represents a new and exciting chapter in my career.